bzweig633/bzweig633.github.io/cv.md

 #### In progress:

-[“Mapping Medieval Gotland”](https://bzweig633.github.io/Mapping-Medieval-Gotland/): Mapping the 92 medieval churches and the Hanseatic city of Visby on the Swedish island of Gotland
+[“Mapping Medieval Gotland”](https://bzweig633.github.io/Mapping-Medieval-Gotland/): Mapping the 92 medieval churches and the Hanseatic city of Visby on the Swedish island of Gotland.

 “A Visual Ethnography of the North: Olaus Magnus’ Carta Marina and The History of the Northern Peoples”: A dynamic markup of Olaus Magnus’ map of Scandinavia and the Baltic (1539) and the descriptions of selected locations on the map from his companion work The History of the Northern Peoples (1555).

 #### One-Offs, Experiments, and Creative Coding:

-[Heatmap of 8.1K Romanesque buildings](https://bzweig633.github.io/Romanesque-Heatmap/) pulled from Wikidata SPARQL service.
+[Heatmap of 8.1K Romanesque buildings](https://bzweig633.github.io/Romanesque-Heatmap/): A map showing the distribution of Romanesque architecture using data from Wikidata.

 [What Does Collecting Look Like?](https://bzweig633.github.io/vikus-nga/): A data visualization of the National Gallery of Art’s recent acquisitions.